njones430/Intro-to-SWE-Project/Sprint4.md

 - Retooled navigation for website (back/forward buttons)
 - Finalized Google account login functionality

-Frontend/Cypress Unit Tests:
+Final Frontend/Cypress Unit Tests:

 - Test to check if email is used as a proper key to access information upon login
 - Test to ensure that users can logout and login as a different user

-Backend Unit Tests:
+Final Backend Unit Tests:

 -